CS5520FeinbergFall2023/group-project-group-5/README.md

 ### Channel

 #### Purpose
-This enum is used to represent channels.
-Currently we only deal with RGB images, so we only have three channels, RED, GREEN, and BLUE.
+This enum is used to represent channelsMap.
+Currently we only deal with RGB images, so we only have three channelsMap, RED, GREEN, and BLUE.

 ## Classes

 ### RGBPixel

 #### Purpose
-This class represents RGB pixels, that is, pixels with and only with RGB channels.
+This class represents RGB pixels, that is, pixels with and only with RGB channelsMap.
 It extends the Pixel abstract class.

 #### Fields
-- Besides the inhereted Map<Channel, Integer> channels, it also has a constant private final int bitDepth = 8.
+- Besides the inhereted Map<Channel, Integer> channelsMap, it also has a constant private final int bitDepth = 8.

 #### Methods
 - public RGBPixel(int red, int green, int blue)
     - Constructor with red, green and blue values.
 It will automatically clamp the values, i.e., set value to zero if it's negative, and set value to 2^bitDepth-1 if it's larger than that.
 It also uses EnumMap to store this channel-value relation ship which makes operation quicker.
-- private RGBPixel(Map<Channel, Integer> channels)
+- private RGBPixel(Map<Channel, Integer> channelsMap)
-    - Private constructor that takes given channels map.
+    - Private constructor that takes given channelsMap map.
 - public boolean isGreyscale()
     - Check if this pixel is greyscale by checking if the rgb channel values are all same.
 - public Pixel getChannelComponent(Channel channel) throws IllegalArgumentException
-    - Get certain channel component of the pixel by traversing all channels and put corresponding value to corresponding channel in the result pixel while keeping other channels zero.
+    - Get certain channel component of the pixel by traversing all channelsMap and put corresponding value to corresponding channel in the result pixel while keeping other channelsMap zero.
 - public RGBPixel linearTransformation(float[][] matrix) throws IllegalArgumentException
     - Calculate 3x3 matrix * [r,g,b] following matrix operation definition.
 - public RGBPixel addition(float[] matrix) throws IllegalArgumentException